JeffDeCola/my-cheat-sheets/other/science/earth-and-space-science/astronomy-cheat-sheet/solar-system.md

 ## SUN

-Our sun, in the grand scheme of things, the sun is not very large, not very hot.
+Our sun, in the grand scheme of things the sun is not very large and not very hot.

 * About 4.5 billions years old